Getting a mortgage

 Increase the size of your deposit

-If you're struggling to save, you could think about getting some help from your family.
-There are a range of mortgage products on the market where family members can either act as guarantors or secure their savings against your loan.
-Our guide to guarantor mortgages explains how you can get a helping hand on to the property ladder
+If your family is in a position to help you increase the size of your deposit, there are a number of options available.
+Some mortgage products allow family members to act as guarantors or to secure their savings against your loan.
+Our guide to guarantor mortgages explains how your family can offer a helping hand.

-Don't apply for multiple mortgages at the same time – this will not look good on your credit file.
+Don't apply for multiple mortgages at the same time – this will bring down your credit score.
 Only apply for mortgages you really want and think you're likely to get.
 If you get turned down for a loan, leave some time before applying again.

-Go further: Mortgage application – all you the information you need to apply for a mortgage
+Go further: Mortgage application – all the information you need to apply for a mortgage

 Need mortgage advice?